 How to Apply

-Our application cycle for the class which will begin in May of 2018 will open April 26, 2017.
+Our application cycle for the class which will begin in May of 2019 will open on April 26, 2018.
 You will not be able to start the application process until that date.
 The application process consists of two parts.
 Carefully note the instructions below.

 UND Graduate School Application